NansenHo/mini-vue/README.md

 Implementing a minimal vue3 model for learning Vue3 in depth.

+> This repo comes with [notes](notes) to record what I was thinking and what I learned from studying mini-vue.

 ## Why

 When we need to learn Vue 3 in depth, we need to read the Vue 3 source code.